Radote/Smack/README.md

 ## Getting started

-First, get an Anthropic API-key at https://console.anthropic.com/dashboard and load some cash on it.
+First, get an Anthropic API-key at https://console.anthropic.com/dashboard and load some cash on it (1 buck is plenty, but 5 is minimum).

-### Linux

 ##### Release (recommended)

-Grab the executable under dist/ and put it on your PC in your favourite spot.
-Double-click, follow some basic instructions, and you're good to go!
+Under the release tab (to the right), click on it.
+Then download the .zip file corresponding to your OS, unzip, and voilà, there's the executable!

 ##### Source

 The entry-point is smack.py, so if you run that (with necessary dependencies) you're good to go.

 ## FAQ